jonathangold/jonathangold.ca/content/blog/go-netlink-and-select.md

 repetitive error handling, lack of direct memory access, and a few glaring omissions from the standard library (generics and binary literals come to mind.)

-This article will describe the process of writing the network resource for [mgmt](http://github.com/purpleidea/mgmt), a tool for next generation distributed, event-driven, parallel config management.
+This article will describe one challenge I encountered when writing the network resource for [mgmt](http://github.com/purpleidea/mgmt), a tool for next generation distributed, event-driven, parallel config management.
 The network resource is tasked with applying the prescribed network configuration, monitoring the defined device, and correcting its state if it diverges from the configuration.